Solar Tubular Transit ( STT) replaces private automobiles with solar powered, utility owned vehicles.

 Autonomous electric vehicles enter an enclosed tubular guideway, topped with solar panels.

-Each mile of panels will power up to 40,000 vehicle miles per day.
+Each mile of solar panels will power up to 40,000 vehicle miles per day.

-The vehicles induce the air inside the guideway to flow with them at their speed, greatly reducing air resistance, a concept termed "passive pneumatic".
+The vehicles moving inside the guideway induce the surrounding air to flow at their speed, greatly reducing air resistance.

 Cars in the guideway produce very little noise and no pollution.

-When the autonomous electric vehicle departs from the guideway it travels on local streets to the desired destination.
+When the vehicle departs the guideway it travels on local streets to the desired destination.